Mazda Motor (OTCMKTS:MZDAY) Issues FY 2023 Earnings Guidance

 Mazda Motor (OTCMKTS:MZDAY – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $1.03-$1.03 for the period.
 The company issued revenue guidance of $30.89 billion-$30.89 billion.

 Mazda Motor (OTCMKTS:MZDAY – Get Rating) last announced its quarterly earnings data on Tuesday, August 9th.
-The company reported $0.09 earnings per share for the quarter, missing the consensus estimate of $0.11 by ($0.02).
-Mazda Motor had a net margin of 2.89% and a return on equity of 8.38%.
-The firm had revenue of $4.76 billion for the quarter, compared to the consensus estimate of $5.04 billion.
-As a group, sell-side analysts expect that Mazda Motor will post 0.67 earnings per share for the current fiscal year.
+The company reported $0.09 EPS for the quarter, missing analysts’ consensus estimates of $0.11 by ($0.02).
+Mazda Motor had a return on equity of 8.38% and a net margin of 2.89%.
+The firm had revenue of $4.76 billion during the quarter, compared to the consensus estimate of $5.04 billion.
+On average, analysts forecast that Mazda Motor will post 0.67 EPS for the current year.

 Mazda Motor Corporation engages in the manufacture and sale of passenger cars and commercial vehicles in Japan, North America, Europe, and internationally.
 Its principal products include four-wheeled vehicles, gasoline reciprocating engines, diesel engines, and automatic and manual transmissions for vehicles.